Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/Defender-XDR-MultiStage-Attack/README.md

 ## Suspicious Process Discovery

 I started with the first alert, Suspicious Process Discovery.
-When I checked the Incident Graph, the Process Tree and the the Incident Timeline, I could see that something unusual happened on Jenny’s device on **25/11/25 14:26:38 UTC**.
+When I checked the Incident Graph, the Process Tree and the the Incident Timeline, I could see that something unusual happened on Jenny’s device on 25/11/25 14:26:38 UTC.

-The alert showed that `cmd.exe` launched PowerShell and PowerShell was run with an **Unrestricted execution policy**, which is already a red flag.
+The alert showed that `cmd.exe` launched PowerShell and PowerShell was run with an Unrestricted execution policy, which is already a red flag.

 The commands Defender showed was:

 whoami, hostname , powershell -ExecutionPolicy Unrestricted -File script6.ps1, Get-Process

-Seeing **whoami** and **hostname** told me the attacker was doing basic recon and checking out their environment.
+Seeing whoami and hostname told me the attacker was doing basic recon and checking out their environment.

  ![Incidents Screenshot](Images/Suspicious-Process-Discovery.PNG)